 AMY GOODMAN: Some of the most vocal critics of Carter’s book have been fellow Democrats.
 Incoming House Speaker Nancy Pelosi said, quote, “It is wrong to suggest that the Jewish people would support a government in Israel or anywhere else that institutionalizes ethnically based oppression, and Democrats reject that allegation vigorously,” she said.
 John Conyers, the incoming chair of the House Judiciary Committee, urged Carter to change the title of the book, which he described as “offensive and wrong.”

 Meanwhile, the nation’s newspapers have largely ignored Jimmy Carter’s book since its publication two weeks ago.
-The book hasn’t even been mentioned in the news pages of the New York Times, Washington Post, Wall Street Journal, USA Today, Boston Globe or Los Angeles Times.
+Carter’s book hasn’t even been mentioned in the news pages of The New York Times, Washington Post, Wall Street Journal, USA Today, Boston Globe or Los Angeles Times.

 JIMMY CARTER: Some people have said the title is provocative, and I accept that categorization, but I don’t consider the word “provocative” to be a negative description, because it’s designed to provoke discussion and analysis and debate in a country where debate and discussion is almost completely absent if it involves any criticism at all of the policies of Israel.
 And I think the book is very balanced.

 Secondly, the words “Palestine: Peace Not Apartheid” were carefully chosen by me.
 First of all, it’s Palestine, the area of Palestinians.
 It doesn’t refer to Israel.
 I’ve never and would imply that Israel is guilty of any form of apartheid in their own country, because Arabs who live inside Israel have the same voting rights and the same citizenship rights as do the Jews who live there.